msnandanwar/Smart-clicker/README.md

 - **Screen Coordinates**: Make sure your coordinates are within screen bounds
 - **Antivirus**: Some antivirus software may flag automation tools - this is normal for legitimate automation software

+## ❓ Frequently Asked Questions

+### Do I need Python installed to use this tool?
+**No!** If you download the executable (`SmartClicker.exe`), you don't need Python or any other software.
+The executable is completely self-contained and includes everything needed to run.

+### What's the difference between the executable and source code?
+- **Executable**: Ready-to-use, no setup required, just download and run
+- **Source Code**: For developers who want to modify the code or contribute to the project

+### Why might my antivirus flag the executable?
+Some antivirus software flag automation tools as potentially suspicious.
+This is normal for legitimate automation software.
+The executable is safe - it only contains your Python application and required libraries.

 ## 🐛 Troubleshooting

-- **Application won't start**: Ensure you have Python 3.7+ installed and all dependencies
+- **Application won't start (source code)**: Ensure you have Python 3.7+ installed and all dependencies
+- **Application won't start (executable)**: Try running as administrator or check antivirus settings
 - **Clicking not working**: Verify coordinates are correct and within screen bounds
 - **Can't stop clicking**: Press ESC key (works globally)